spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 ## Zone Tagging

 Zone tagging is required for dynamic storage allocation across fault domains when provisioning workloads that require persistent storage.
 This is required for installation of Palette Platform itself and also useful for workloads deployed in the tenant clusters if they have persistent storage needs.
-Use vSphere tags on data centers (k8s-region) and compute clusters (k8s-zone) to create distinct zones in your environment.
+Use vSphere tags on Datacenters (k8s-region) and compute clusters (k8s-zone) to create distinct zones in your environment.

-  As an example, assume your vCenter environment includes three compute clusters, cluster-1, cluster-2, and cluster-3, that are part of data center dc-1.
+  As an example, assume your vCenter environment includes three compute clusters, cluster-1, cluster-2, and cluster-3, that are part of Datacenter dc-1.
 You can tag them as follows:

 | **vSphere Object**       | **Tag Category**     | **Tag Value**     |
 | :-------------       | :----------      | :-----------  |